Moms Demand Action and executive director from CT Against Gun Violence CVA, Jeremy Stein at the Capitol.

-HB 5542 would ban the sale or transfer, possession, manufacturing or use of bump stocks or other accessories to increase the rate of fire of a firearm.
-As Rep. Wood noted, public awareness of bump stocks and similar devices increased after the Las Vegas mass shooting in October, when the shooter primarily used a bump stock on his AR-15 to allow automatic firing, resulting in 58 deaths and 489 wounded.
+Bump stocks and similar devices came into the public consciousness after the Las Vegas mass shooting in October, when the shooter primarily used a bump stock on his AR-15 to allow automatic firing, resulting in 58 deaths and 489 wounded.
 Fully automatic weapons have been illegal since 1986.